 This is how you help your homeschool teen with high school writing!

 In addition, teach students to develop self-discipline and independence while also holding them accountable.
-In doing so, you’re preparing them for the demands of college-level writing.
+In doing so, you’re preparing them well for the demands of college-level writing.